usama8800/dotenvPlus/README.md

 PORT=3000
 ```

-Imports are replaced with the content of the file
+Imports are replaced with the content of the file expect lines which set MODE

 ### Changing modes (Old)